Association of Professionals Solving the Abuse of Children. In partnership with The New York Foundling

 Prerequisite: Module 1 must be completed prior to attending Module 3.
 Module 2 must be completed or registered for prior to attending Module 3.

-• Define the time and place for these interviews.
-Attendees will demonstrate the ability to differentiate from a formal child forensic interview.
+• Demonstrate the ability to differentiate the purpose of the non-forensic interviewer interview from a formal child forensic interview.

-• Advanced questioning: Demonstrate knowledge of language and memory development to generating interview questions
+• Demonstrate knowledge of language and memory development to generating interview questions.

-• Advanced practice: Gain knowledge of challenges to talking with children and ways of reducing drift.
+• Demonstrate knowledge of challenges to talking with children and ways of reducing drift.
 Make a plan for avoiding draft.

 Packages Prices Date and Time Location